parasew/libtropic-arduino/README.md

 ## Using LibtropicArduino Inside PlatformIO
 1. Create a new PlatformIO project.
 2. Select your board and the Arduino framework.
-3. Inside `platformio.ini`, add a dependency on this repository to the target for your board:
+3. Inside the project's `platformio.ini`, add a dependency on this repository to the target for your board:
     ```ini
     lib_deps =
         https://github.com/tropicsquare/libtropic-arduino.git